 Meaning

-“What is the worst of woes that wait on age?
+The message behind “What is the worst of woes that wait on age?
 What stamps the wrinkle deeper on the brow?
-To view each loved one blotted from life’s page, And be alone on earth, as I am now.” presents a viewpoint centered on life.
-It implies that life unfolds in unexpected ways and encourages us to remember that unexpected events often teach us.
+To view each loved one blotted from life’s page, And be alone on earth, as I am now.” revolves around life.
+It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.

 Theme